rclone/rclone/MANUAL.md

 speed things up on remotes where reading the MimeType takes an extra request (e.g. s3, swift).

-If `--encrypted` is not specified the Encrypted won't be emitted.
+If `--encrypted` is not specified the Encrypted will be omitted.

 If `--dirs-only` is not specified files in addition to directories are returned